Junior School Programme - Rōpū Kei

 offered during the year.

 Takes place once a month Year 5 – 6 children.
-This is held in the library.
-If you do not wish your child to attend just let their class teacher know and they will be catered for in another classroom.
+This is held in the classroom.
+Permission slips will be sent home requesting your permission for your tamaiti/child to take part.

 We operate a senior, middle and a junior choir.
 Auditions are held for these.